chin13577/game_2d_test/document/status-formula.md

 ### Issue
-We need to create the easiest way for game designer,who need to config Character's status parameter. if we create the datasheet.
+We need to create the easiest way for game designer,who need to config Character's status parameter.

 ## Discussion

-it lead to waste device memory if we create datasheet as text files and hard to adjust.
+if we create the datasheet, it will lead to waste device memory if we create datasheet as text files and hard to adjust the parameters.

 ## Solution